sgelernter/synthgarden/README.md

     }
 }
 ```
-`The recorder node is hooked into the main Synth instrument component via a bespoke connect function.`
+The recorder node is hooked into the main Synth instrument component via a bespoke `connectFx`.
 ```js
 this.props.connectFX(this.props.recorder);
 ```
-`Samples are recorded as blobs, and converted into Base64 strings before sending them to the backend for storage.
-This method allowed us to circumvent AWS or other external cloud technologies.`
+Samples are recorded as `blob`s, and converted into `Base64` strings before sending them to the backend for storage.
+This method allowed us to circumvent AWS or other external cloud technologies.
 ```js
 stopRecording() {
     let clip, clipUrl, base64String;